TO MAKE MUCH OF JESUS BY REPRODUCING DISCIPLES WHO IMPACT THE WORLD FOR THE GLORY OF GOD.

 Reach the Nations - Until the whole world hears.
 We will be relentless until every tongue, tribe, people, and culture has an opportunity to hear the gospel of the Kingdom of Jesus (Matt.
 28:18-20, Acts 1:8).
-We do not only want to briefly help people by doing short-term mission trips, but also build sustaining relationships and be a consistent help by sending long-term missionaries, businesses, and anything else that will help carry the gospel overseas (Mk.
+To do this, we desire to plant 100 churches internationally by sending International Church Planters along with qualified and diverse missionary teams within the first 50 years of being a church (Mk.
 16:15, Lk.
 10:1-12, Lk.
 24:26-27).
-We desire to send 100 long-term, full-time missionaries within the first 50 years of being a church.
-We will partner relationally with missionaries who are focused on church planting to help reach the nations for the sake of the gospel, specifically those nations that do not yet have sufficient access to it.
+We will partner relationally with national leaders, missionaries, and organizations focused on church planting to help reach the nations for the gospel's sake, specifically amongst unreached people groups.

 FOR THE GLORY OF GOD

 We begin and end our mission statement with the same idea because this is what we live for – to glorify God.
-We believe that this statement ties everything together and is the ultimate reason for our existence (Rom.
+We believe this statement ties everything together and is the ultimate reason for our existence (Rom.
 11:36, Rev. 4:11, 1 Co.
 6:19-20).
 We believe in fighting for something bigger than ourselves and laying down our lives for the sake of the glory of God.
 We believe that God has given us the ability to push back darkness in our city, our nation, and this world and desire the light of Christ to shine on all things.

 TO SEE 100 CHURCHES PLANTED NATIONALLY AND 100 CHURCHES PLANTED INTERNATIONALLY WITHIN THE FIRST 50 YEARS OF OUR EXISTENCE.

 There are many other visions, both short-term and long-term, in their nature!
 Ultimately we feel called by God, though, to be multipliers.
 With each multiplication, more expressions of the Kingdom exist, and within those expressions, God’s glory is advanced, and darkness is pushed back.
 Therefore, we desire to see 200 churches in the first 50 years and hopefully thousands more after that!